USS Admiral E. W. Eberle

 Admiral E. W. Eberle stood out to sea again on 14 July for another voyage to France.
-She touched at Marseilles and took on board troops destined for the Philippines.
+She touched at Marseille and took on board troops destined for the Philippines.
 25 July 1945 She departed Arles, France with troops.
 Admiral E. W. Eberle steamed via the Panama Canal and Ulithi, arrived at Luzon on 29 August 1945, debarked part of her passengers, and moved on to Manila arriving 7 September 1945.

 The transport returned to the United States in September and put into Seattle, WA, for upkeep.
 Between October 1945 and March 1946, Admiral E. W. Eberle made three voyages to Japan and Korea.

 Admiral E. W. Eberle was decommissioned on 8 May 1946 and returned to the Maritime Commission for transfer to the army.
 Her name was struck from the Navy list in June 1946.
 The army acquired the transport that same month and subsequently renamed her General Simon B. Buckner.

 The ship was once again transferred to the navy on 1 March 1950 and assigned to the Military Sea Transportation Service.
 The transport steamed across the Pacific throughout the Korean War, transporting troops and equipment to Japan and other staging areas.
 General Simon B. Buckner continued operations in the Pacific until 15 February 1955, when she departed San Francisco, bound for New York City.

 Upon arrival two weeks later, she was assigned to the New York-Bremerhaven runs.
 In the next 10 years General Simon B. Buckner made over 130 Atlantic voyages from New York to Bremerhaven, Southampton, and the Mediterranean.

 Departing New York on 11 August 1965, she returned to the west coast, arriving at Long Beach on the 27th to assist in the movement of troops and equipment to southeast Asia.
 After two cruises to Vietnam, the veteran transport resumed operation in the Atlantic, arriving at New York on 3 December.

 In the next eight months, she steamed across the Atlantic 10 times, making stops at Bremerhaven and Southampton.
 Returning to the west coast in August 1966, General Simon B. Buckner was once again pressed into service to carry war material to Vietnam.
 She departed San Francisco on 8 September and reached Da Nang 20 days later.
 Following her return to San Francisco on 16 October, she continued to support American operations in southeast Asia until President Richard Nixon's Vietnamization program decreased the Navy's need for transports.
 She was returned to the Maritime Administration on 24 March 1970.